The ECAJ should look at it’s policy on Social Inclusion

 It was a lovely afternoon for a rally to protest the unnecessary discrimination that same-sex couples face in Australia.
 There is absolutely no justification for this appalling situation.

-I have documented the event using photos, and uploaded them to Picasa and Facebook, as I have done in the past.
+I have documented the event using photos, and uploaded them to Google Photos and Facebook, as I have done in the past.
 Please take a moment to look at the photos and understand that the people you see who are not allowed to get married by the Australian government are all second-class citizens.
 Australia is a better place than that.
 It’s citizens deserve full equality in all aspects of life.

 There is a federal election less than a week away.
 One way you can send a message to the politicians who legislated this hateful situation and also to the politicians who have not promised to overturn it is to vote for a party that promises full equality in marriage.